 Productively Airing Your Grievances

+Need to clear the air to survive your shelter-in-place together?
 Feel ready to introduce the tradition to your family?
-Here are some suggestions for how to structure the holiday and make complaints effectively:
+Here are some suggestions for how to structure your airing of grievances and make complaints effectively:

 Set the Scope